energyscope/EnergyScope_multi_criteria/README.md

 # Acknowledging authorship #
 In the academic spirit of collaboration, the source code should be appropriately acknowledged in the resulting scientific disseminations.
 You may cite it as follows:
 - [1], for reference to the origins of the EnergyScope project or to the first online version of the calculator energyscope.ch
 - [2], for reference to the energyscope MILP modeling framework
 - [3], for reference to this specific release of the model (v1 monthly MILP)
+- [5], for reference to the LP modeling framework (hourly)
+- [6], for reference to this specific version/release of the model

 You are welcome to report any bugs related to the code to the following:
-moret.stefano@gmail.com
+ moret.stefano@gmail.com or gauthierLimpens@gmail.com

 # Content #
-This folder contains the first release (v1, monthly MILP) of the EnergyScope (ES) model.
+This folder contains the second release (v2, hourly LP) of the EnergyScope Typical Day (ESTD) model.
 More recent releases are available @ the energyscope project repository: https://github.com/energyscope/EnergyScope
-This version of the model corresponds to the one documented in [3], Chapter 1.
+This version of the model corresponds to the one documented in [5], Supplementary Material.
-The data used in this version of the model are fully documented in [3], Appendix A.
+The data used in this version of the model are fully documented in [5], Supplementary Material.

 # How to run the model #